TWestendorf19/Pokedex/README.md

   This project is based on a Pokedex project guide that can be found on boot.dev, I highly recommend checking them out if you want to work on backend development.

+  The documentation for the PokeAPI used in this project can be found here: <https://pokeapi.co/docs/v2>

   At this stage it is a simple command line interface that has a help and detail command to assist the user, a few traversal commands, and an exit command to end the program.

   ## Commands